Adhithya732/simplewebserver/README.md

 # EX01 Developing a Simple Webserver
-## Date: 12-03-2025
+## Date: 10.03.2025
-## Name : ADHITHYA A
+## Name: ADHITHYA A
 ## Reg : 212222220004

 ## AIM:
-To develop a simple webserver to serve html pages and display the configuration details of laptop.
+To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.

 ## DESIGN STEPS:
 ### Step 1: